FOREX-U.S. dollar drifts higher after May jobs report

 “It is still all about the Fed,” said one London-based dealer.
 “Until we get more certainty about the prospect of stronger growth and higher interest rates in the United States, there are too many other factors in the euro’s favour.”

+Trading ranges were narrow elsewhere.
 The dollar rose 0.15 percent to 102.53 yen.
-The euro was off 0.04 percent at 139.84 yen.
+The euro was off 0.05 percent at 139.82 yen.
 (Additional reporting by Patrick Graham in London; Editing by Catherine Evans, Meredith Mazzilli and Bernadette Baum)